Miki Matsubara

-Miki Matsubara (松原 みき, Matsubara Miki) was a Japanese composer, lyricist, and singer from Nishi-ku, Sakai, Osaka, Japan.
-She participated in the opening and ending theme songs of the TV anime "Gu-Gu Gummo" under the name of "Susie Matsubara."
+Miki Matsubara (松原 みき, Matsubara Miki) was a Japanese singer, songwriter, and television personality from Kishiwada, Osaka.
+She contributed to the opening and ending theme songs of the TV anime Gu-Gu Ganmo under the name "Suzie Matsubara".

-Her 1979 debut song "Mayonaka no Door" became a hit, reaching number 28 on the Oricon chart, selling 104,000 copies according to Oricon survey, and selling 300,000 copies announced by Canyon Records.
-In addition, since around 2020, the song has become widely heard not only in Japan but also overseas.
+Her 1979 debut song "Mayonaka no Door (Stay With Me)" became a hit, reaching number 28 on the Oricon chart, selling 104,000 copies according to Oricon survey, and selling 300,000 copies announced by Canyon Records.
+In addition, since around 2020, the song has become widely heard not only in Japan but also overseas thanks to the video sharing platform TikTok and the resurgence of city pop.

 Early life

-Matsubara was born November 28, 1959 in Kishiwada, Osaka in Japan.
+Matsubara was born 28 November 1959 in Kishiwada, Osaka in Japan.
 She spent her childhood in Hiraoka Town, Nishi-ku, Sakai, Osaka.

-She grew up in a family of four, including a father, a mother and a younger sister.
+She grew up in a family of four: Matsubara, her father, her mother and her younger sister.
 Her father was a board member of a hospital and her mother was a jazz singer who had sung with the Japanese jazz band and comedy group Crazy Cats.
 Matsubara started learning the piano at the age of three and later became familiar with jazz.
 As a child, she went to Sakai city's Hiraoka Elementary School and then in 1972, entered Poole Gakuin Junior High School.
 Around this time Matsubara became interested in rock music and joined the rock band "Kurei".
 In 1975 she started in Poole Gakuin High School and became active as a keyboard player of the band "Yoshinoya Band".
 They would play songs at a live house called Takutaku located in Kyoto.
 Matsubara was described as an excellent student and was expected by many around her to attend college, but at that time she had already made plans to pursue her dream of becoming a singer.
 In 1977, when she was still in high school, Matsubara went to Tokyo alone at the age of 17 to make her debut as a singer.
 The Japanese pianist Yuzuru Sera found her playing music and singing in various places in Kantō such as in the live music venue Birdland located in Roppongi, Tokyo.